mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

+The Machine-Learning errors can be calculated with Python or by using Scikit-learn.
+[Scikit-learn](https://scikit-learn.org/stable/index.html) a scientific library most commonly used in Machine-Learning.

 #### Mean Absolute Error

 The sum of absolute errors divided by the number of samples.
 Absolute means that we don't take into account the direction of the error.
 If xi is the actual value and yi is the predicted one, and data has n samples the MSE can be expressed with this formula: